mui/material-ui/docs/data/joy/components/modal/modal.md

 ## Introduction

-Joy UI provides five modal-related components:
+Joy UI provides three modal-related components:

 - [`Modal`](#basic-usage): A container that renders its `children` node in front of a backdrop component.
 - [`ModalClose`](#dialog): A button for closing the modal.